Custom Time hierarchies

 Calculated time hierarchy

-The option to add calculated time hierarchy in Time dimension is available on Cloud and starting from the eazyBI version 7.0.
+The option to add calculated time hierarchies in the Time dimension is available on Cloud and since eazyBI version 7.0.

 You can add calculated hierarchies with JavaScript code describing how the hierarchy should work.

-- Set the unique hierarchy name for your calculated hierarchy [1].
+- Set a unique name for the hierarchy [1].

-- Specify the hierarchy's levels as a selection from predefined levels Year, Quarter, Month, Week, and Day [2].
+- Specify the hierarchy's levels- Year, Quarter, Month, Week, and Day [2].

 - The custom JavaScript code should calculate the numeric value of the display name value for each level of the date [3].